Nayhomi25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal: A cript that converts the contents of BINARY from binary to decimal

 12-combinations: A script that prints every possible combo of a-z except oo

+13-print_float: A script that prints a number with 2 decimal places